FinYang/yangzhuoranyang.com/content/home/about.md

 I have been doing my PhD remotely.
 It is in hierarchical forecasting at Monash with [Professor Rob J. Hyndman](https://robjhyndman.com/), [Professor George Athanasopoulos](https://research.monash.edu/en/persons/george-athanasopoulos), and [Assoc Professor Anastasios Panagiotelis](https://research.monash.edu/en/persons/anastasios-panagiotelis).

 I just worked on [some optimisation problem](/project/rrrr/) with [Professor Ziping Zhao](http://zipingzhao.github.io/) at [ShanghaiTech SIST](http://sist.shanghaitech.edu.cn/sist_en/).
 Now I'm just hanging around in Chengdu.
-Thought it wouldn't hurt to move around a little bit.
-I will be in Suzhou from October, tutoring Business statistics at [Southeast University–Monash University Joint Graduate School](https://www.monash.edu/suzhou).
+I am now in Suzhou, tutoring Business statistics at [Southeast University–Monash University Joint Graduate School](https://www.monash.edu/suzhou) for the November intake of Master of Business and Master of Banking and Finance.
+More information can be found [here](https://www.monash.edu/study/nov-intake-2020).